Seeed-Studio/SenseCraft-AI_Server/docs/web-ui.md

-# Seeed SenseCraft-AI UI
+# SenseCraft-AI-webUI

-- Deploy SenseCraft-AI-Ui from Seeed Studio, See [its github](https://github.com/Seeed-Studio/SenseCraft-AI-Ui) for more details.
+- Deploy SenseCraft-AI-webUI from Seeed Studio, See [its github](https://github.com/Seeed-Studio/SenseCraft-AI-webUI) for more details.

 ## Build dist/